Pralarg on Radio

 Making the world a peaceful place through enlightenment, rehabilitation and empowerment.

-To reduce crime, discourage the use of hard drugs, alleviate poverty, deter human right abuse, enlighten the populace on the implication of crime, rehabilitate the inmate so as to bring peace to our society.
+To reduce crime, discourage the use of hard drugs, alleviate poverty, prevent human right abuse, enlighten the populace on the implication of crime, rehabilitate the ex-inmates and their dependents so as to bring peace to our society, to provide counseling and support for crime victims.

 PRALARG!
 Step in the right direction.